Selfbelieve/Sales_insights/README.md

      - Data and Analytics Team
      - IT

-     **3. End result :-** An automated dashboard providing quick and latest sights in order to support Data driven decision making.
+     **3. End result :-** An automated dashboard providing quick and latest insights in order to support Data driven decision making.

      **4. Success Criteria :-**
      - Dahboard uncovering sales order insights with latest data available